 On your skin elsewhere (Such as on hands):

 Side note, or more cautionary advisement, water will not kill sperm that are already inside the body.
-Washing a vagina with water or having sex in water (if ejaculation occurs within the vagina) will not lower the chances of pregnancy.
+Washing a vagina with water or having sex in water, like in a hot tub or bathtub, will not lower the chances of pregnancy if ejaculation occurs within the vagina.

 Back to the topic at hand, for perspective, the average ejaculation contains 200 to 500 million sperm, but even when ejaculated into the vaginal canal, many sperm are lost as they make their way through cervical mucus, the cervix, uterus, and Fallopian tubes to an egg.
 In fact, only a few hundred or approximately .01 percent find their way to the egg, and even then, fertilization and implantation only succeeds about 25 percent of the time.
 The chances of a few stray sperm from, say, your hands, resulting in pregnancy is then astronomically low unless fresh, visible semen was inserted.